cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key (n, e)
 - msg, message to be signed, an octet string
+- H, the hash function used to hash the message
+- MGF, the mask generation function

 Outputs:
 - blinded_message, an octet string of length k